DouglasBSilva/spritesheetfix/README.md

 # Why

-- Some free spritesheet has bad positions and are not evenly distributed, giving some extra work when trying to use them, this branch is for helping fixing it without much trouble.
+- Some free spritesheet has bad positions and are not evenly distributed, giving some extra work when trying to use them, this tool is for helping fixing it without much trouble.

 - Its made for my own personal use, so Im planning to adjust it only if there is really a need to.